-Is Residential Care Right for My Family Member?
+Is Elderly Residential Care Right For My Family Member?

-If you’re beginning to wonder whether residential care is the best option for your loved one, it is completely normal to have a number of questions about the best steps forward.
-Here, we take a look at some of the warning signs that suggest your family member may need to move into a care home and offer some general advice about the process.
+When you begin looking into residential care for the elderly, it’s completely normal to have a number of questions about the best steps forward.
+Here, we take a look at some of the signs that suggest your family member may need to move into a private residential care home and offer some advice about the process.

 This is a highly personal question and depends entirely on the individual circumstances of yourself and your loved one.
-There is no “right time” as such to start thinking about a care home for your family member.
-As a rule of thumb, if you’re beginning to struggle with their care, you’re worried about their welfare when you’re away or they are a danger to themselves, it is probably time to think about changing their living arrangement.
+There is no ‘right time’ as such to start thinking about a private residential care home for your family member.
+As a rule of thumb, if you’re worried about an elderly person, are beginning to struggle with their care, or think they may be a danger to themselves, it could be time to think about changing their living arrangements.

 Signs That Your Family Member Might Need Residential Care